Kyushu with Baby Itinerary: A Family Travel Plan for Infants and Pre-Walkers (2026)

 Practical baby travel tips

-• Stroller: bring foldable umbrella stroller — Japanese train turnstiles fit them; full strollers can be tight
+• Stroller: bring a foldable umbrella stroller — Japanese train turnstiles fit them; full strollers can be tight

 • Baby carrier: useful for shrine stairs and packed trains